The church had a tumultuous history, being repeatedly destroyed and rebuilt after the earthquakes occurred in the area.

 A first church was built around 1086 on the ruins of the Achilliane Baths dating back to Roman times.
-On 4 February 1169, an earthquake completely destroyed the ceiling of the church, killing many people gathered in the Cathedral.
-In 1194, under the reign of Henry VI, a fire caused considerable damage.
+On February 4, 1169, an earthquake completely destroyed the ceiling of the church, killing many people gathered in the Cathedral.
+In 1194, under the reign of Henry VI, a fire caused considerable damage to the structure.

-In 1693, the earthquake that struck the area destroyed the Cathedral almost completely, leaving only the apse and the facade.
+In 1693, the terrible earthquake of Val di Noto destroyed the Cathedral almost completely, leaving only the apse and the facade.
 The bell tower was also put to the ground.

 In 1857, the bell tower was completed, and the current layout of the churchyard was built in the 19th century.

 The facade of the Cathedral, built in Baroque style, is composed of three Corinthian style orders.
 The first order consists of six granite columns of ancient origin, surmounted by the coat of arms of the noble Galletti family.

 The second order also has six columns and two smaller ones on each side of the large central window.
 The orders are adorned with marble statues of Saint Agatha in the middle, above the main door, Saint Euplius on the right, and Saint Birillus on the left.